njaladan/NESmerize/README.md

 - [x] unofficial opcodes, starting at LAX
 - [x] keep in mind that mapper 0 is hardcoded into current logic (but that's still 250 games)
 - [ ] benchmark case-switch and check why it's so fast

+### Potential optimizations
+- [ ] only update framebuffer for changed tiles in nametable

 ## Benchmarks